zopalmer14/top-cv-application/README.md

-# top-cv-application
+### CV Application
-First project in the React section of The Odin Project curriculum
+- First project in React section of The Odin Project curriculum
+- Demonstrates the basic use of components, state, and props